 - You've been taking some other medication that may have reduced the effectiveness of your regular Pill and you're worried about getting pregnant

-Containing only one kind of hormone called Levonorgestrel, Escapelle prevents pregnancy before it is established.
-Escapelle is a highly effective emergency contraceptive pill, reducing the risk of getting pregnant by 84%.
+Containing only one kind of hormone called Levonorgestrel, ESCAPELLE prevents pregnancy before it is established.
+If you take ESCAPELLE it is 99% sure that you avoid pregnancy*.

-This type of emergency contraceptive pill has been widely used by millions of women since the 1980’s.
-It has a user-friendly side effect profile.
-Safety of Escapelle is also shown by the fact that it is easily available in pharmacies for women all around the world.
+ESCAPELLE and POSTINOR (other Emergency Contraception pill from Gedeon Richter Plc.) were used in more than 400 million cases without any serious adverse event.
+Safety of ESCAPELLE is also shown by the fact that it is easily available in pharmacies for women all around the world.